 Springtime in Western Australia is amazing, as the state’s abundant natural reserves and National Parks burst into color.
 We ventured south of Perth to do some bush walks to enjoy these gorgeous blooms, only to be kept inside for days at a time with plenty of rain.
 Still, we didn’t let that stop us and got out for plenty of invigorating walks.
 Our Best Things To Do In Walpole For Kids includes some walks in this area.

 Araluen Tulip Festival, Perth Western Australia

-Mumma Traveller’s grandmother always talked about Araluen but we had never gone there.
-Perhaps the most wonderful aspect of Mumma rediscovering her love of photography during 2016 has been the desire to go and photograph everything!!
+Mumma traveler’s grandmother always talked about Araluen, but we had never gone there.
+Perhaps the most wonderful aspect of Mumma rediscovering her love of photography during 2016 has been the desire to go and photograph everything!
 So glad we made the trip out to the Araluen Botanic Garden to see the tulips blooming in celebration of spring!
 Araluen was an incredible family travel experience while being extremely beautiful as well.
 Check out our Top Tips For A Visit To The Araluen Tulip Festival.

 Up Close With Elephants In Bali

 We consider ourselves ethical travelers, so we checked out the story of The Elephant Safari Park Lodge and liked the fact that they were rescued Elephants.
 It was an experience that surpassed all expectations, from bathing the elephants to dining under the stars with them feeding nearby.
 Since then, we’ve read on social media that elephants shouldn’t be ridden which has somewhat tainted Mumma’s memories of the experience.
 Like with everything in life, we genuinely didn’t know!
 Now that we are better informed we will make our decisions accordingly!